-TEXT-Fitch affirms Royal Bank Of Scotland at 'A'
+TEXT-Fitch affirms Royal Bank of Scotland at 'A'

-Support Rating Floors (SRF) at 'A'.
+and Support Rating Floors (SRF) at 'A'.
 The Outlooks are Stable.
-The banks'
+The Viability

-Viability Ratings (VR) have also been affirmed at 'bbb'.
-A full list of rating
+Ratings (VR) have also been affirmed at 'bbb'.
+A full list of rating actions is

 RBS's and RBSG's IDRs, senior debt, Support Ratings and SRFs have been affirmed